seb-oss/openbanking/brandedcards/brandid.md

 # Available Brand ID's for branded card accounts

 Brand ID parameter is required when calling the authorizationUrl from the swagger file.
-Accepted values for Branded Card Accounts and Corporate Card Accounts can be found in the tables below
+Accepted values for Branded Card Accouts and Corporate Card Accounts can be found in the tables below

 ## Branded Cards Brand ID
+**These works with the api Branded Card Accounts, not to be used with the api Corporate Card Accounts**

 #### Denmark

 Brand | Brand ID